 Frost the cupcakes with the eggnog cream cheese frosting and decorate with sugared cranberries and a little gold dust, if desired.

 To me, these are the absolute perfect Christmas cupcakes!
 Serve with extra eggnog on the side or perhaps a Nordic gløgg!
+For Easter, make these cuter Easter egg nest coconut cupcakes with chocolate orange frosting!

 Did you like this recipe?
 Here are more Christmas treats I think you would like: